Darxor/sniffler/README.md

                         The path to the output file.
   --delimiter DELIMITER
                         The delimiter to use in the output file (',', ';', or 'tab').
+  --search SEARCH       Search for files containing the given string in filename or attributes.
 ```

 Alternatively, you can run `src/sniffler` directly.